aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 In the ABCI cloud storage service, a subgroup **default-sub-group** to which the accounts in the ABCI group belong is prepared in advance.
 By setting a policy for this subgroup, you can control access to all accounts that belong to the subgroup.

-The default-sub-group can be freely changed by the administrator cloudd storage account.
+The default-sub-group can be freely changed by the administrator cloud storage account.
 By default, default-sub-group has full access to the cloud storage in the group.
 You can also create a subgroup separate from the default-sub-group and control access for each subgroup.